 If you’ve thoroughly cleaned your clothes and are sealing them in plastic storage bins, moths won’t be much of a problem.
 However, if you’re still worried about insects, opt for cedar balls or blocks instead.
 Cedar works just as well as mothballs, but are safer around children and pets and keep your clothing smelling fresh during long-term storage.

 Support Your Shoes

-If you’re planning on storing shoes, it’s a good idea to give them a little extra care before packing them away.
+If you’re planning on storing shoes in your storage unit, it’s a good idea to give them a little extra care before packing them away.
 Make sure your shoes are free of dirt and add a little baking soda to the insides of them to absorb any odor.
 If you’re storing tall shoes like boots, add reinforcement to help them keep their shape.
 You can use a shoe tree, foam rollers, and even magazines to accomplish this.
 Making sure your shoes keep their shape ensures that they stay in good condition for the time that they’re in storage.

-One top of being in a temperature-controlled environment, it’s important that the storage space you choose keeps your clothing clean, dark, and dry.
-A clean space will, well, keep your clothing and storage bins clean.
+One top of being in a temperature-controlled environment, it’s important that the storage unit you choose keeps your clothing clean, dark, and dry.
+A clean space will keep your seasonal clothing and storage bins clean.
 Make sure your clothing won’t be exposed to any light, either.
 A dark environment will keep your clothing from fading (especially if they’re in the clear plastic bins we suggested) and also keep them a little bit cooler.
 Finally, a dry storage space will prevent mildew and insects.

 At Just Store It!, we are committed to providing clean, secure, and convenient storage.
 We offer climate-controlled storage units as well, so you can store your seasonal clothing without worrying about damage or grime.
 If you’d like to reserve a storage unit for your seasonal clothing or other personal items, please contact us today!